 6. Getting to Closing

 Once you and the seller have agreed upon a price and have a signed contract, it’s time to swing into action to ensure a smooth closing.

 In addition to your Agent and your mortgage lender, you’ll want to hire the following professionals to get you to the closing table:

 - A qualified home inspector

-- After your bank performs an appraisal, you’ll want to schedule an inspection for the home.
-This is a chance for you to learn about any issues the house might have, and may become a basis for additional negotiations, depending on what the inspector finds.
+- After your bank performs an appraisal, you’ll want to schedule an inspection of the home.
+This is a chance for you to learn about any issues the house might have, and may become a basis for additional negotiations, depending on what is found.

-- You’ll also need to secure homeowners insurance, while your real-estate attorney will provide a title search to make sure the home has no liens or other claims on the property.
+- Secure homeowner’s insurance.
+Your real-estate attorney will provide a title search to make sure the home has no liens or other claims on the property.

-- Lastly, remember to plan for moving day: book a moving company and call the utility company to get the home's electricity and other services changed into your name.
+- Plan for moving day: book a moving company and call utility companies to get the home's electricity and other services changed into your name.

-- Make sure you schedule a final walkthrough of the house.
-This will allow you to make sure the condition of the house hasn’t changed, or to check on whether fixes negotiated after your home inspection have been performed.
+- Schedule a final walk-through of the house.
+This will allow you to make sure the condition of the house hasn’t changed, or to check on whether items negotiated after the home inspection have been performed.

-- Lastly, remember that a closing can require two hours or more of your time, so plan appropriately when being away from work or making other plans.
+- A closing can require two hours or more of your time, so plan appropriately.